 We have medicalised almost every facet of our behaviour and often see ourselves as our hypothetical therapists would see us.
 People are no longer quirky or eccentric, they are self-diagnosed sufferers of moderate to grave mental and emotional disorders; that involuntary preference for switching off all power at the socket is an Obsessive Compulsion as opposed to an inclination to be on the safe side.

 Mental health terminology has permeated every aspect of our language and culture.
 We’ve been told that, should we experience any unusually potent emotions like fear, anxiety or depression, then we must seek medical attention at once.
-Naturally, if you tell a doctor you have been sad for a month and you don’t know why, they are likely to prescribe you anti-depressants or anti-anxieties.
+Naturally, if you tell a doctor you have been sad for a month and you don’t know why, they are likely to prescribe you anti-depressant similar to effexor xr, or anti-anxieties.

 A lot of people who walk around believing they suffer from incurable mental ailments are, in many cases, trapped in a variety of reactive behavioural cycles.
 They juggle a plethora of soothers to manage feelings of discomfort and live in acute denial that the soothers, themselves, produce discomfort.

 People with these kinds of lifestyle problems, which are born out of emotional difficulties, will do anything to continue feeding their short-term needs.
 Their neural pathways and brain chemistry are running on auto-pilot and any disruption to the usual flow of stimuli can cause serious emotional disturbance.